jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

+In progress:
-In progress: _Human Life, Action and Ethics_ by G.E.M.
+_Human Life, Action and Ethics_ by G.E.M.
 Anscombe
+_The Old Testament in the Light of the New_ by Stephen B. Clark

 On Deck: TBD